getndazn/kopytko-framework/docs/http.md

 ## Sending Request

-To send a request, use the `createRequest` function.
+To send a request, use the [`createRequest`](../src/components/http/request/createRequest.brs) function.
 It will create a task instance, run it and return a `Promise` that is fulfilled or rejected with the result of the `parseResponse` or `generateErrorData` function.

 `createRequest` has 3 arguments:
-- `task` - the name of a component extending the `HttpRequest` to be created or an instance of such component to be reused
+- `task` - the name of a component extending the [`HttpRequest component`](../src/components/http/request/Http.request.brs) to be created or an instance of such component to be reused
 - `data` - data necessary to send a request, passed to `getRequestOptions` function
 - `options` - an AA object with additional options; currently supports `taskOptions` field to pass options to the task component and `signal` for [aborting request](#abort-request)